userlerueda/LTRCLD-1451/LAB_GUIDE.md

 *Note: for tenantXXX-provider replace the IPv4 address with the correct network from the tenantXXX-provider network.*
 *Note: do not use the provided flavor in the example, replace this with your tenantXXX flavors and images.*
+*Note: the reason why it states YXX is because the IPv4 address is different, YXX = XXX + 100*

 #### Additional CSR1Kv Configuration